 - When medications and other treatment show no positive results

-- When hysterectomy cannot be performed due to other health reasons
+- When Hysterectomy cannot be performed due to other health reasons

 The procedure is not advised for bleeding caused by cancer of the uterus or if you are at a higher risk of endometrial cancer.
 The doctor may ensure that the bleeding is not caused by any cancerous growth, before the procedure.
-It is not performed on pregnant woman and also who are planning to be pregnant in future.
+It is not performed on the pregnant woman and also who are planning to be pregnant in the future.

-How is endometriosis ablation done?
+How is Endometriosis Ablation done?